psolymos/psolymos.github.io/_posts/2016-09-11-what-is-the-cost-of-a-progress-bar-in-r.md

 }
 ```

-The example demonstrates that the progress bar is updated at every iteration in the `for` loop, in this case it means 100 updates:
+The example demonstrates that the progress bar is updated at each iteration in the `for` loop, in this case it means 100 updates:

 ``` r
 B <- 100